 It was such a treat to compete Zephyr again.
 He and I are old friends thanks to his wonderful owner Kelly Damp, who allows me to compete him when she can’t.
 I was pleased with our dressage.
 He can sometimes be a bit keen especially the first show of the year.
 He was super obedient, perhaps even a little lazy towards the end due to the hot weather.
 We did stumble briefly cantering through the corner right before our counter canter loop (grass ring), which caused us to break to trot for a step or two but he recovered well and didn’t let it effect the next movement.

-Show jumping was so fun.
+Show jumping at Rocking Horse was so fun.
 Zephyr makes me feel like I can ride and it’s a wonderful feeling!
 He was absolutely foot perfect.
 The last line was a triple combo seven bending strides to a Swedish oxer.
 I had watched many of the intermediate horses do it and the seven stride looked fine.
 It walked a little short but because I could bend the line to make room I wasn’t worried.
 We were a little strong landing off the triple and as Jimmy Wofford says “You’re landing three strides are you deciding three strides?”
 Therefore we ended up VERY tight to the base of the Swedish and Zephyr rocked back and jumped it clear with a great effort.
 GOOD BOY Mr. Z!!

 Cross country was a blast as always with Zephyr the jumping machine.
 Having said that my eye was terrible and I couldn’t see a distance to save my soul.
 Poor Zephyr.
 I would gallop him towards the fence not seeing anything, panic the last few strides and tug, tug, tug until the poor guy was underneath it.
 Luckily he is a phenomenal cross country horse and he would pop up into the air like a jack in the box.
 I did ride the sunken road well but that was about it until the last fence when I finally saw a nice take off spot out of stride.
 I apologized to him the whole way around the course.
 Only having babies and Woody makes it hard for me to keep my eye in at speed.
 That’s my excuse and I’m sticking to it.
 We finished up fourth with a few time faults xc.